 We used this list of data sources to apply a set of criteria (Table 5) to determine if a data source is a data system that is actively maintained, can be acquired or accessed by researchers, and contains the outcomes of interest.
-The 'data system' criteria (Table 5) were developed for a previous project that our team conducted for the Pathways to Prevention program focused on data sources used to evaluate suicide prevention programs.86 A data system represents one or more organized and accessible data sources that go beyond just collecting and managing data, but also contain some degree of an information technology infrastructure to maintain and operate the system.
-We applied these criteria to data sources have been used in prior studies, but also what data sources are still available and can be used by researchers (i.e., meeting the data system criteria), which are key characteristics that make these data systems useful for future research.
+The 'data system' criteria (Table 5) were developed for a previous project that our team conducted for the Pathways to Prevention program focused on data sources used to evaluate suicide prevention programs.
+A data system represents one or more organized and accessible data sources that go beyond just collecting and managing data, but also contain some degree of an information technology infrastructure to maintain and operate the system.
+We applied these criteria to data sources identified in KQ 1 to inform obesity researchers not only about which data sources have been used in prior studies, but also what data sources are still available and can be used by researchers (i.e., meeting the data system criteria), which are key characteristics that make these data systems useful for future research.